The St Louis Ghetto Tour

 The vacancy of homes and empty lots, especially south of St. Louis Avenue, almost plagues the entire community, despite the efforts to rebuild a few blocks in the community, which could be a sign of gentrification.

 As far as the streets, The Ville was once a reputable community with St Louis hoods like 41/44 LEX (4100-4400 Lexington), 4200 Maffit, and the largest section 442 Ville, which represents blocks from 4400-4200 around streets like Aldine or Cote Brillante.
-Also St Louis gangs of the 60 Crips, 6Deuce Crips, Bloods and the only Kitchen Crips in the city all once occupied the area.

-St Louis Hoods: North City
+St Louis Hood: North City

 Starting in the late 1950s and early 1960s, and increasing during the 1970s and 1980s, black families began to move into the city’s North Side as white flight led white families into the North St. Louis County.